Scandinavian Airlines System Flight 933: Approach and landing

 Modern aerial view of Los Angeles International Airport—runway 07R–25L is located to the left and Santa Monica Bay in the background.

 Slightly after 17:20, an airline dispatcher confirmed that the weather was suitable at LAX for the landing.
 The aircraft made contact with Los Angeles Air Route Traffic Control Center at 17:32 and were told to hold at Bakersfield.
 This holding was confirmed at 17:47.
-At 18:39, the aircraft was cleared to descend via Fillmore and to keep an altitude of 1,500 m via the newly designated Westlake Intersection, which was not yet on the charts.
+At 18:39, the aircraft was cleared to descend via Fillmore and to maintain an altitude of 1,500 m via the newly designated Westlake Intersection, which was not yet on the charts.
 The crew was to conduct a back course ILS at LAX, although they lacked authorization and plates to conduct this.
-The weather at 19:00 consisted of scattered clouds at 300 m, ceiling-measured 500 m overcast, visibility of 2.5 NM and light rain and fog.
+The weather at 19:00 consisted of scattered clouds at 300 m, ceiling-measured 500 m overcast, visibility of 2.5 mi and light rain and fog.

 The sky was dark and the pilots lacked any visual ground references.
 Descent was controlled through the use of the vertical-speed wheel of the autopilot combined with an altitude preselect (which illuminated a light when reaching preselected altitudes) in manual mode.
 While retaining use of the autopilot, the pilots reduced their speed to 160 kn at the request of air traffic control at 19:07.
 At this point the pilots were working through the approach checklist.
 The captain halted the checklist at the point regarding the radio altimeter as the aircraft was above its operational limit and he wanted to control the plane's operation during further descent.
 At 19:11, the aircraft received permission to bear 180 degrees and descend to and maintain 1,000 m of altitude.
 Both navigational receivers were tuned to the ILS frequency.

 At 19:17:55, the controller requested that SK933 reduce its speed to 153 kn which was confirmed.
 At 19:19:05, the controller confirmed that the aircraft was cleared for approach for Runway 07R.
 At the time, the first officer thought the aircraft was 14 NM from the VHF omnidirectional range (VOR) transmitter, while the captain thought they were 11 to 12 NM away.
 The first officer therefore disconnected the autopilot.
-The captain put the landing gear in down position and the first officer asked for the landing checklist to be completed.
+The captain put the landing gear down and the first officer asked for the landing checklist to be completed.
 This was interrupted by radio traffic and cockpit activities.
 The aircraft then descended to a minimum altitude of 176 m.